 - 1/2 cup frozen peas

-In a medium pot over medium heat bring the broth, bay leaf and peppercorn to a boil.
-Add the chicken breast (they should be in a single layer for even cooking) cover the pot and lower the heat.
+- In a pot over medium heat, bring the broth, bay leaf and peppercorn to a boil.
+Add the chicken breast (they should be in a single layer for even cooking), cover the pot and lower the heat.
 Poach them in the simmering liquid for about 12 to 15 minutes or until the chicken is just cooked through.

-Add the cooked vegetables, shredded chicken and frozen peas to the sauce and mix to combine.
-If the mixture is too thick, add more of the poaching liquid until desire consistency.
+- Add the cooked vegetables, shredded chicken and frozen peas to the sauce and mix to combine.
+If the mixture is too thick, add more of the poaching liquid until desired consistency.
 Cover and cook for 2 minutes.
 Check for seasoning and serve hot.